laurenklun/ComStock.github.io/docs/contact.md

 # Contact
 {: .fw-500 }

-Contact [ComStock@nrel.gov](mailto:ComStock@nrel.gov) to learn how ComStock can benefit your organization.
+Contact [ComStock@nrel.gov](mailto:ComStock@nrel.gov) to learn more about how your organization can realize value from ComStock.